Beee4life/acf-city-selector/README.md

 1.14.0
 * update database queries for searching citites in admin
 * update database queries for deleting countries in admin
+* removed transients because it conflicted with translation

 1.13.0
 * remove typo in function call